-Through the Prior Learning Assessment (PLA) process, the college-level skills and knowledge students have acquired from their work experience, volunteer activities, training programs, hobbies, religious activities, homemaking skills, independent reading and special accomplishments can very often be translated into college credit.
+Through the Prior Learning Assessment (PLA) process, the college-level skills and knowledge students have acquired from their work experience, volunteer activities, training programs, hobbies, religious activities, homemaking skills, prior independent reading and special accomplishments can very often be translated into college credit.
+A PLA course, however, is not an independent study course.

 A PLA course is the vehicle for demonstrating, to a mentor who is an expert in the field, the college-level knowledge that a student possesses in a particular course area.
-The mentor guides the student in the development of an electronic portfolio through an online PLA course(s) that matches his/her prior college-level learning.
+The mentor guides the student in the development of a PLA electronic portfolio through an online PLA course(s) that matches his/her prior college-level learning.